parthgoswami-github/prod/cloudfront/index.md

 <br/>

-*[Parth Goswami](https://www.linkedin.com/in/parth-goswami/) is an opensource enthusiasts and likes to talk abot AWS and cloud computing.*
+*[Parth Goswami](https://www.linkedin.com/in/parth-goswami/) is an opensource enthusiasts and likes to talk about AWS and cloud computing.*